The CDC's Mask Guidance Ignores Employees' COVID-19 Risks

 Lower-wage, as well as Black and Brown workers are less likely to have been vaccinated than higher-wage and White workers—and for many, the reason is not “vaccine hesitancy,” but structural barriers to getting the shot, like a dearth of transportation options, difficulty in missing work to get a vaccine, health issues, language barriers, fear of having to pay out of pocket for the vaccine and concerns stemming from legal status, particularly for Hispanic workers.

 CDC needs to work with OSHA, EEOC, unions, and employer organizations who understand workplaces better than CDC scientists to establish criteria for when it is safe to relax protections in high-risk workplaces—especially in areas where community transmission remains high.
-OSHA should then be given authority to require workplace outbreak reporting and, when exposure risk is high, and require employers to apply
+OSHA should then be given authority to require workplace outbreak reporting and, when exposure risk is high, and require employers to apply a layered approach to protection, called the “hierarchy of controls,” when exposure risk is high.
+That approach entails reducing the concentration of the virus in the air through improved ventilation and filtration, masking and distancing.

 The CDC has exempted certain high-risk workplaces from its new guidance, telling operators of healthcare facilities, correctional or detention facilities and homeless shelters to continue to provide masking and other precautionary measures for all vaccinated and unvaccinated people: employees and members of the public.
-The types of workplaces where precautionary measures remain Unlike the general public who may spend 20 minutes in a grocery store or on a bus, or an hour in a restaurant, many workers spend 8-12 hours a day at work with frequent or prolonged close contact with each other or the public in poorly ventilated indoor settings or enclosed spaces, like meat processing plants where employees work elbow to elbow; retail stores where workers have hours of contact with the public; and factories and warehouses where large numbers of workers congregate indoors.
+The types of workplaces where precautionary measures remain should be expanded to include other industries where workers remain at high risk.
+Unlike the general public who may spend 20 minutes in a grocery store or on a bus, or an hour in a restaurant, many workers spend 8-12 hours a day at work with frequent or prolonged close contact with each other or the public in poorly ventilated indoor settings or enclosed spaces, like meat processing plants where employees work elbow to elbow; retail stores where workers have hours of contact with the public; and factories and warehouses where large numbers of workers congregate indoors.

 Finally, benchmarks need to be established for when it is safe and appropriate to step down mitigation measures as infections decline and vaccinations increase in communities.
 Measures would remain in workplaces with active outbreaks of COVID-19, in locations where community transmission of COVID-19 is high, or workplaces where not all workers are fully vaccinated.